MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 ### Task Returned Value (OpCode: 0x12, long message)

-The task for the given chunk completed and returned a value.
+The task for the given chunk completed and returned the value in the body of this message.
-The data part of the message consists of a one-byte type flag followed by the return value.
-The current type flags are:

-  * integer (type = 1; data is 4-byte signed integer, LSB first)
-  * string (type = 2; data is a UTF-8 string)
-  * boolean (type = 3; data is 1-byte, 0 for false, 1 for true)
+The value is encoded the same as in the Set Variable Value message.

 ### Task Error (OpCode: 0x13, long message)